 The exact origin of Kundalini Yoga is unknown, but the earliest known mention dates to the sacred Vedic collection of writings known as the Upanishads (c.
 1,000 B.C. – 500 B.C.).
 Historical records indicate that Kundalini was a science of energy and spiritual philosophy before the physical practice was developed.

-For thousands of years, the science of Kundalini was kept hidden, passed on in secret from master to a chosen disciple who was considered worthy.
-Teaching Kundalini outside the secret society of Indian yoga elite was unheard of.
+For thousands of years, the science behind Kundalini was kept a secret, passed down by generations of teachers and gurus.
+Teaching Kundalini outside of the secret Indian society was almost unheard of.
 However, the practice was brought to the Western World in the 1960s by Yogi Bhajan.

-The practice of kriyas and meditations in Kundalini Yoga are designed to raise complete body awareness to prepare the body, nervous system, and mind to handle the energy of Kundalini rising.
+The practice of kriyas and meditations in Kundalini Yoga is designed to raise complete body awareness to prepare the body, nervous system, and mind to handle the energy of Kundalini rising.

-The majority of the physical postures focus on navel activity, activity of the spine, and selective pressurisation of body points and meridians.
-Breath work and the application of bandhas (3 yogic locks) aid to release, direct and control the flow of Kundalini energy from the lower centres to the higher energetic centres
+The majority of the physical postures focus on navel activity, activity of the spine, and selective body pressure points.
+Breathwork and the application of bandhas (3 yogic locks) help to release, move and control the flow of Kundalini energy throughout the body and various energy centres/ chakras.

 The most common breath used in Kundalini Yoga is Long Deep Breathing, where you breathe slow and deep in and out through the nose by expanding the stomach out on the inhale and contracting the stomach in on the exhale.

 Every meditation and kriya has a specific breath and posture to help generate or release specific energy.
 One of the most common and loved breathwork practices in Kundalini Yoga is Breath of Fire.